-If students wish to petition for exceptions to a college policy, they should be aware of the following:
+If students wish to petition for exceptions to a college academic policy, they should be aware of the following:

-- Exceptions to policy are only considered in cases of circumstances beyond a student's control.
-Procrastination, forgetfulness, or ignoring published policy are not acceptable reasons for exceptions. - Use the form available from the Office of the Vice-President of Student Success and address your petition to the Academic Standards Committee. - Attach any supporting documentation you might have, such as a letter from a faculty member or advisor, and a copy of add/drop form, etc. - Bring the petition and supporting documents to Room #206 of the Greenwood Student Center, prior to the committee meeting. - It could be helpful to your request to be available when the committee meets to answer possible questions.
-The meetings are usually held in the Glen Larson Conference room (room #224) of the Greenwood Student Center.
-Ask for details when you pick up the form. - The decision relating to your appeal will be mailed or e-mailed to you following the committee meeting.
-You may also stop by room #206 of the GSC building.
+- 1. Exceptions to policy are only considered in cases of circumstances beyond a student's control.
+Procrastination, forgetfulness, or ignoring published policy are not acceptable reasons for exceptions. - 2.
+Use the form available from the Office of the Vice-President of Student Success and address your petition to the Academic Standards Committee. - 3.
+Attach any supporting documentation you might have, such as a letter from a faculty member or advisor, and a copy of add/drop form, etc. - 4.
+You may drop the petition and supporting documents off in person to Room #200 of the Greenwood Student Center, prior to the committee meeting.
+Or you may mail in your appeal to Greenwood Student Center, Academic Standards committee, Attention: D. Adams, room 200, 150 College Ave., Ephraim, UT 84627 - 5.
+It could be helpful to your request to be available when the committee meets to answer possible questions.
+Meeting places will vary, so ask for details when you receive the form. - 6.
+The decision and results of your appeal will be mailed or e-mailed to you following the committee meeting.
+You may also stop by room #200 of the GSC building.